gameblabla/CSE2/README.md

 `-DAUDIO_FLAC=ON` | Enable support for FLAC music/SFX
 `-DAUDIO_TRACKER=ON` | Enable support for .it, .xm, .mod, .s3m music/SFX
-`-DAUDIO_PXTONE=ON` | Enable support for PxTone music/SFX (not to be confused with PixTone) `-DSMOOTH_SPRITE_MOVEMENT=ON` | Enabled by default - Removes the grid that all sprites are locked to, allowing them to move smoothly at higher resolutions
-`-DWARNINGS=ON` | Enable common compiler warnings (for GCC-compatible compilers and MSVC only) `-DWARNINGS_ALL=ON` | Enable ALL compiler warnings (for Clang and MSVC only) `-DWARNINGS_FATAL=ON` | Stop compilation on any compiler warning (for GCC-compatible compilers and MSVC only)
+`-DAUDIO_PXTONE=ON` | Enable support for PxTone music/SFX (not to be confused with PixTone) `-DWARNINGS=ON` | Enable common compiler warnings (for GCC-compatible compilers and MSVC only) `-DWARNINGS_ALL=ON` | Enable ALL compiler warnings (for Clang and MSVC only) `-DWARNINGS_FATAL=ON` | Stop compilation on any compiler warning (for GCC-compatible compilers and MSVC only)